Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Stable Gonality

 \subsection{Reduction rules}

 We will now state all rules.
 Figure \ref{fig:rules} shows all rules in pictures, constraints are showed as green dashed edges.
-From now on we will refer to the constraints as green edges.
+Sometimes it is convenient to think of constraints as an extra set of edges, from now on we will refer to the constraints as green edges.
 We apply those rules to a given graph $G$ with an empty set of constraints.
 When a rule adds a constraint $uv$, and there already exists such a constraint, then the set of constraints does not change.

 \begin{customrule}{$\bm{T_1^s}$} Let $v$ be a leaf with $\mathscr{C}_v = \emptyset$.
 Let $u$ be the neighbor of $v$.
 Contract the edge $uv$. \end{customrule}

 \begin{customrule}{$\bm{T_2^s}$} Let $v$ be a leaf with $\mathscr{C}_v = \{(v,v)\}$.
 Let $u$ be the neighbor of $v$.
 Contract the edge $uv$. \end{customrule}